University of Kashmir: Present form

 The School of Law, being one of the oldest academic departments, runs four full time academic programmes 3-Year LL.B (Hons.), 5-Year Integrated B.A.LL.B (Hons.), 2-Year LLM and Integrated Ph.D.
 The School's student body, "Law Society," actively organises debates, seminars, and moot court competitions.
 The School publishes a refereed research journal, Kashmir University Law Review (KULR).

-The School of Business Studies, consists of 4 academic departments, largest one being the Department of Management Studies, which offers academic programmes like Integrated MBA, MBA-FM and MBA.
+The School of Business Studies consists of four academic departments, the largest one being the Department of Management Studies, which offers academic programmes like Integrated MBA, MBA-FM and MBA.

-The other academic departments/research centers offer a variety of academic programmes through PG/UG/Integrated at Main and other Satellite Campuses to meet the demand of the student community.
+The other academic departments/research centers offer a variety of academic programmes through PG/UG/Integrated at Main and other satellite sampuses to meet the demand of the student community.